 - Practice mock tests regularly for Paper I as well.

-Commit to Consistent Revision
+Implement Consistent Revision Cycles

 - Maintain short notes for quick revision before the exam.